Terms & Conditions

-Mrs Diane Storer BVM&S PgCertVBM CertAVP PgDipVPS MRCVS, Cockburn Veterinary Group, 100 London Road, Coalville, Leicestershire LE67 3JD.
+Mrs Diane Storer BVM&S PgCertVBM CertAVP PgDipVPS MRCVS, Cockburn Vets, 100 London Road, Coalville, Leicestershire LE67 3JD.

 We will aim to acknowledge receipt of your complaint either by telephone or in writing within five working days of receiving it.
 As part of the investigatory process we may contact you for further details of the incident so that we can better understand what happened.
 We will also normally check your clinical records and speak to any members of staff involved.